quantizedreza/quantizedreza/README.md

 ## Hi there 👋

 My name is Reza Rahemi.
 I am a computational physicist.
+Most codes here are written in python/jupyter notebooks.

 <!--
 **quantizedreza/quantizedreza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.